 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.
 Prerequisite: Formal admission to the Neurodiagnostic Technology (EEG) program required.
 Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the MWTEC program rate by the provider institution.

 This course provides the basic skills necessary to accurately measure and apply electrodes.
 Students will discuss the standards for electrode placement based on the International 10-20 System of Electrode Placement.
 Topics will include skin preparation, skin safety, and modification techniques.
-This course requires a final grade of "C" or better.
+This course requires a final grade of C or better.